yoga teacher training

 So how do you really know if you’re ready to join a teacher training?
 Consider these three signs as your guide:

 Firstly, you have developed a good sense of body awareness through yoga or other forms of movement training.
 Secondly, you have a decent understanding of one style of yoga, should it be Vinyasa, Yin or Ashtanga, and you would like to dive deeper into it.
+For example, if you feel drawn to slower, meditative practices, a specialized Yin Yoga teacher training may be a natural next step after your foundational certification.
 Lastly, you love learning and sharing particularly when it’s about cultivating peace for the body and mind.

 This is a common myth that to join a yoga teacher training, you must become vegan or vegetarian.
 Although yoga teaches non-violence (Ahimsa), it is not true that you must become vegan when embarking on your yoga journey.
 What yoga truly embodies is awareness and balance.
 Despite many health claims that support veganism, you must understand what your body needs and the diet that supports you.
 True non-violence is to honor yourself and the environment around you.
 If that means consuming meat is part of that equation, then you can find ways to do it in a moderate way.
 Moderation is cultivating balance without going into the extremes; this goes for diets and everything else we do in life.